Services for residents

 – Gardens for walking and relaxation

-All aspects of Doughty’s are managed by Liz Bennett, a very experienced Registered Nurse, ‘The Matron’, who is the General Manager.
-She is accountable to the Trustees.
+All aspects of Doughty’s are managed by Michael Chater, the Almshouse Manager who is accountable to the Trustees.

 Norwich Charitable Trusts, 1 Woolgate Court, St Benedict’s Street, Norwich, NR2 4AP.
 Norwich Consolidated Charities, Anguish’s Educational Foundation and The Norwich Freemen’s Charity (previously known as The Norwich Town Close Estates Charity) are part of the Norwich Charitable Trusts Group.
 These organsiations are all registered charities.
 Registered Charity : 1094602